Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/1-WebApp-OIDC/1-1-MyOrg/README.md

 ![Sign in with Azure AD](ReadmeFiles/sign-in.png)

-> This is the first phase of a set of tutorials.
-Once you understand how to sign-in users in an ASP.NET Core Web App with Open Id Connect, can learn how to enable your [Web App to call a Web API on behalf of the signed-in user](../../2-WebApp-graph-user) in a later chapter
+> This is the first chapter of this ASP.NET Core Web App tutorial.
+Once you understand how to sign-in users in an ASP.NET Core Web App with Open Id Connect, can learn how to enable your [Web App to call a Web API on behalf of the signed-in user](../../2-WebApp-graph-user) in a later chapter.
+  You can also sign-in users in any or several Azure Active Directory organizations, and even with Microsoft personal accounts or social identities.
+For more details the parent directory's [Readme.md](../Readme.md)

 ## How to run this sample